JingMatrix/ChromeXt/README.md

 Currently, ChromeXt only changes the `User-Agent` HTTP header, which works well but is [deprecated](https://wicg.github.io/ua-client-hints/#user-agent).

-When the User-Agent spoofing is not working, refresh the page using the reload button in the page menu.
+For Chromium based browsers, when the User-Agent spoofing is not taking effects, refresh the page using the reload button in the page menu.
 (By contrast, a swipe refresh might be insufficient.)

 Note that the DevTools can also change User-Agent.